hamishgibbs/pull_facebook_data_for_good/README.md

 2. The date origin of the dataset, the earliest date of data publication, in the format: `year_month_day(_hour)`. i.e. `2020_01_01_00`.

-Please open a Pull Request to share the config variables for a new dataset with everyone.
+Please open a pull request to share the config variables for a new dataset with everyone.

 #### Other contributions: